d-edge/foss-acronyms/README.md

 # FOSS Community Acronyms

 List of abbreviations used within the FOSS community, and their definitions and usages.
+This list inludes more common english acronyms popular on internet.

 ## Contributing